AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 As mentioned above, there are 2 different kinds of errors: synchronous replies in the SUBMIT_SM_RESP that happen immediately after the message was sent to the SMSC and receipts that may come much later when the mobile received the message or when the message timed out.
 In that case the error is found in a SR.

-When a SR is received, status and error can be found in its short_message field (example for Appendix B conforming implementations).
-Be careful, the short_messagefield of the PDU is often called the text field because it contains text in MT; but in case of SR, it contains technical information plus a sub-field named Text (which is practically useless BTW except for some troubleshooting).
-These 2 fields are different and short_message actually contains the Text field and other information.
+When a SR is received, status and error can be found in its `short_message` field (example for Appendix B conforming implementations).
+Be careful, the `short_message` field of the PDU is often called the text field because it contains text in MT; but in case of SR, it contains technical information plus a sub-field named Text.
+These 2 fields are different and `short_message` actually contains the Text field and other information.

 #### SR text field format {#sr-text-field-format}